Locastic, Agile, Oct 23, 202414 min read

 You don’t need expensive consultants in their expensive suits; you need common sense!

 It’s funny how agile has ended up being an expensive game of consultants.
 Think about it: you have people going around telling you how to build software.
-Most of them lack real-world experience and merely evangelize methods and books they’ve read, while earning substantial money for it.
-This is why we end up with retrospectives where serious engineering teams are required to play games like “Three Little Pigs,” measure energy levels, or my favorite—the “Kinder Surprise Retro” game, where you need to explain how a Kinder Surprise toy represents you in the current sprint.
+Most of them lack real-world experience and merely evangelize methods and books they’ve read while earning substantial money for it.
+This is why we end up with retrospectives where serious engineering teams are required to play games like “Three Little Pigs,” which measure energy levels, or my favorite—the “Kinder Surprise Retro” game, where you need to explain how a Kinder Surprise toy represents you in the current sprint.
 WTF?

 ”I’m sick of it.
 I can’t wait for the day when everyone realises how much of a fad-diet, religious-cult-inspired, money-making exercise it is for a group of consultants.
 I can’t wait for people to wake up to the fact that the only good parts of Agile are just basic common sense and don’t need a ‘manifesto’ or evangelists to support them.”